-- Health Education is about pupils developing an awareness of the changes happening to them during puberty. - Health education will raise awareness within all pupils about menstruation. - As a Trust we will support our female pupils who experience period poverty. - At The Suthers School we provide free sanitary products in all female and gender-neutral toilets.
+- Health Education is about pupils developing an awareness of the changes happening to them during puberty. - Health education will raise awareness within all pupils about menstruation. - As a Trust we will support our female pupils who experience period poverty.

 6. Curriculum